jessfraz/blog/content/post/installing-and-using-wireguard.md

 [on their website](https://www.wireguard.com/#about-the-project) if you have not already.

+Anyways, what is cool about wireguard is it integrates into the linux networking stack so you have a lot of power over interactions with it.
+In other words it is very easy to say, clone the interface into specific containers.
+Or just use it on your host.

 If you are new to my blog, I HATEEEE installing things on my host.
 I run everything in containers.
 Wireguard is a kernel module.
 BUT guess what, literally anything can be run in a container.
 This post is going